Pedestrian vs. Auto

 What if the pedestrian is also being blamed?

 A pedestrian may still be entitled to recovery even if he or she is partially at fault.
-In California, under the doctrine of Pure Comparative Fault, a pedestrian may still receive compensation even if she played a role in causing her injuries.
+In California, under the doctrine of Pure Comparative Fault, a pedestrian may still receive compensation even if they played a role in causing their injuries.
 Under this law, a plaintiff’s recovery is reduced by their percentage of fault for the collision.
 For example, comparative fault principles will apply to a case where a driver sped through an intersection and collided with a jaywalking pedestrian.
 At trial, a jury would be asked to apportion fault to both the pedestrian and the speeding motorist.
 The pedestrian’s recovery would then be reduced by the proportion of the pedestrian’s responsibility.
 While the pedestrian in those instances may still be at fault, they may still be entitled to significant compensation.

 On the other hand, Texas Courts apply the doctrine of Modified Comparative Negligence.
 Under this rule, a claimant’s recovery will be reduced by a percentage equal to their liability as long as he or she is not more than 50% responsible for the injuries at issue.